-The County will ensure that all iron, steel, manufactured products, and construction materials used in this HUD-funded project comply with BABA sourcing requirements.
-Contractors will provide supplier certifications, and records will be retained for federal audit purposes.
-If compliance is not feasible due to availability or cost, the County will pursue waivers in accordance with federal guidance.
+• The County will verify and collect through a supplier certification that iron, steel, manufactured products, and construction materials used in HUD-funded activities are domestically sourced per BABA requirements.
+Said records will be retained for audit purposes.

 Environmental Review Status: